Learn About IVF: Page Contents

 A number of findings suggest that human IVF pre-embryos sometimes lack the ability to thin and hatch through their zona pellucida.
 The pre-embryo is held by a micropipette while a specialized laser beam is utilized to create a small opening in the zona pellucida.

-The Impact of IVF on Male Infertility
+The Use of ICSI in IVF for Male Infertility

 In the ICSI procedure, a microscopic hole is placed in the egg membrane with an instrument that resembles a needle.
 A single sperm from the male is inserted into the egg.